Owner of Middle C Jazz writes book about meeting stars like Diana Ross and Tony Bennett

 Larry Farber wrote a book and came up with a plan to make his new club, and book, a success.

 Farber has worked with all the greats.
-He has stories about Aretha Franklin and Tony Bennett so when his brand new jazz club temporarily had to close during the pandemic, he wrote a book documenting his career and all the interesting people he met along the way.
+He has stories about Aretha Franklin and Tony Bennett.
+When his brand new jazz club temporarily had to close during the pandemic, he wrote "Noted Memories" documenting his career and all the interesting people he met along the way.

 “I’ve been in the music world since I was 12,” Farber said.